Project Lifesaver bracelet aids first responders in finding missing persons

 “It helps give people peace of mind if this person should wander off,” said Lawless.

-The sheriff said the department’s radio antennas can pick up a signal within 3 miles and they have been able to locate some people within 30 minutes.
+The sheriff said the department’s radio antennas can pick up a signal within three miles and they have been able to locate some people within 30 minutes.

 The cost of the bracelet is $350, but they have been able to offset those costs thanks to donations from the community.